sbrl/Minetest-WorldEditAdditions/.docs/specs/WorldEditAdditionsSchematic_v1.md

 The ID map's purpose is to map node IDs in the schematic file to canonical node names, since Minetest does not guarantee that node names will remain the same across different worlds.

 Node names in a schematic file MUST be the full canonical node name, and not an abbreviation.
 For example, `default:stone` is valid, but `stone` is invalid (does not specify the mod).

+Node IDs in the id map MUST be an integer, and MUST NOT be less than 0.
+Specifically, node ids in the id map that are less than 0 are considered invalid, and node ids greater than -1 are considered valid.
+See also [special node ids](#special-node-ids).

 Implementers MAY perform arbitrary transformations on node names when reading or writing a WorldEditAdditions schematic file, but any such transformations are beyond the scope of this specification.